hodl-dot-farm/hodl-farm-tezos-website/faq.md

 For further reading, we recommend Ledger's [best practices when using a hardware wallet](https://www.ledger.com/academy/hardwarewallet/best-practices-when-using-a-hardware-wallet/).

+## What is the annual return on investment ?

+In theory, the Tezos network inflation rate is 5.51%, as explained by the [Tezos official documentation](https://tezos.gitlab.io/whitedoc/proof_of_stake.html#inflation).

+We are currently charing a 6.5% fee, which means that the theoretical yearly increase of your balance is (100 - 6.5) * 5.51% = **5.15%**.

+Please note however that the actual return on investment is related to the amount of rewards that the network grants us at every cycle.
+These rewards depend on the behaviour of every baker, not just us.

+We insure the liveliness of our own node but not the entire network.
+So the actual return on investment is lower than the nominal one.

+Use our payout page to see the actual rate that we charge you at every cycle.

 ## How do payouts work ?

 We send your rewards to you as soon as we can calculate them.